shameekagarwal/shameekagarwal.github.io/_posts/2024-03-02-low-level-design.md

   ![interpreter ast](/assets/img/low-level-design/interpreter-ast.drawio.png)
 - "abstract expression" - the interface
 - the abstract expression can be a "terminal expression" or a "non terminal expression"
-- the non terminal expression will hold a reference to the other abstract expressions based on the production rules
+- non terminal expression holds a reference to the other abstract expressions based on the production rules
 - how we interpret an expression depends on the "context"

 <details>